Pi Aquilae

 The binary nature of this system was first discovered by William Herschel in 1785.
-The primary component of is a magnitude 6.47 giant star with a stellar classification of G8 III:.
+The primary component is a magnitude 6.47 giant star with a stellar classification of G8 III:.
 A companion star at an angular separation of 1.437 arcseconds is an A-type main-sequence star with a classification of A1 V. It is slightly fainter, with an apparent magnitude of 6.75.